magille-ltd/website-howtokillafly/README.md

    - Set up monitoring for the voting system

 Next steps after voting system implementation will be determined based on project priorities.

+SideSideProject: FLY.JS - Add shit and flies to your page.